jarnokoetsier/ScientificProgramming/README.md

 ## App
-To run the app in RStudio, click on "Run App" in the top right corner when having either the ui.R, server.R, or global.R files open in the RStudio window.
+To run the app in RStudio, click on "Run App" in the top right corner when having either the ui.R, server.R, or global.R file open in the RStudio window.

 If this is not possible, run the following commands: